RyanMartinsOne/RyanMartinsOne/README.md

 - 👋 Hi, I’m Ryan Martins
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning HTML, CSS, JS and Python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...